-Pizza Brain is up there with the best, offering giant slices, thin crust, and museum of pizza memorabilia.
+Pizza Brain is up there with the best, offering giant slices, thin crust, and a museum of pizza memorabilia.
 Come for the quirky interior, stay for the pizza with unusual ingredient combinations.
 Location: 2313 Frankford Ave.

 With a bright, airy interior, Cheu invites guests to indulge in their ramen, rice bowls, and dumplings.
 Set in a former horse stable with muraled walls and a vibrant red bar, Cheu embraces the spirit of Asian fusion and cart-style street food.
 If you’re looking for Japanese eats instead, try Cheu’s sister spot, Nunu right next door.
 Food from both restaurants can be ordered at either.
 Location: 1416 Frankford Ave.

 Who knew Pennsylvanian cuisine was a thing?
 Elwood’s chef, Adam Diltz, that’s who.
-Diltz take’s home cooked meal to a new level, presenting regional family recipes in an elevated dining atmosphere.
-This new player could be making big waves in the upcoming months with its sincere spin on formal fine dining.
+Diltz takes home cooked meals to a new level, presenting regional family recipes in an elevated dining atmosphere.
 Location: 1007 Frankford Ave.

-The now widespread coffee distributor has made a home for its devotees at its flagship location in Fishtown.
-With no Wi-Fi available, unplug and enjoy a draft latte in this brewery-esque setting, distinguished by its brick walls, high ceilings, and long family-style tables.
+The now-widespread coffee distributor La Colombe has made a home for its devotees at its flagship location in Fishtown.
+With no WiFi available, unplug and enjoy a draft latte in this brewery-esque setting, distinguished by its brick walls, high ceilings, and long family-style tables.
 Location: 1335 Frankford Ave.

 Philly Style Bagels

 Made fresh daily, Philly Style Bagels take a bath in beer before heading into the oven for a unique malted flavor.
 Pair a Lox #1 with an in-house Elixir coffee to start your day off right.
 Location: 1451 E Columbia Ave.

 Front Street Café